College Loan Repayment Program (LRP)

 The Loan Repayment Program (LRP) is a special incentive that the Army offers to highly qualified applicants entering the Army.
 Under the LRP, the Army will repay part of a Soldier's qualifying student loans.
 Only specified Military Occupational Specialties (MOSs) qualify for the LRP.

-Non-prior service, initial-term Army Reserve Soldiers on drilling status are eligible for the Loan Repayment Program if they meet the following conditions:
+Initial-term non-prior service Army National Guard Soldiers on state active duty are eligible for the Loan Repayment Program if they meet the following conditions:

-- Soldier must decline enrollment in the GI Bill program in writing, using DD Form 2366.
+- Soldier must decline enrollment in the Montgomery GI Bill in writing, using DD Form 2366.

 - Soldier must enlist for a minimum of six years.

 - Soldier must have a high school diploma and a score of 50 or higher on the Armed Services Vocational Aptitude Battery (ASVAB).